-A good baba ganoush is velvety with the smoky, earthy flavours of eggplant, nuttiness of tahini and sparkle of lemon.
-We know it as a dip but in many countries, it’s also served as a salad dish.
+A good baba ghanoush is velvety with the smoky, earthy flavours of eggplant, nuttiness of tahini and sparkle of lemon.
+We know it as a dip but in many countries, but it’s also served as a salad dish.
 It’s naturally gluten-free and dairy-free, perfect for a paleo and Whole30 diet.

-Baba ganoush is originally from the Levant area (Israel, Lebanon, Jordan, Syria).
-It’s made with chargrilled eggplant (aubergine), lashings of olive oil, lemon juice and (usually) with tahini and various seasoning.
+Baba ghanoush is originally from the Levant area (Israel, Lebanon, Jordan, Syria).
+It’s made with chargrilled eggplant (aubergine), lashings of olive oil, lemon juice and (usually) with tahini and various seasonings.
 You can use the oven to roast or a BBQ to chargrill the eggplant.

-This is my simple recipe for a small batch for baba ganush.
-Some recipes call for an addition of yoghurt or cream but I think it’s gorgeous and perfectly light without dairy.
+This is my simple recipe for a small batch for baba ghanoush.
+Some recipes call for an addition of yoghurt or cream, but I think it’s gorgeous and perfectly light without dairy.

 Ingredients